 You may take an additional 1-3 credits toward your major electives if you choose.

 Most students do their internship in the junior or senior year.
-Our internship instructor, Dr. Janet Lee, needs to have initial conversations with students the term prior to signing up for the credits so that all the paperwork with the supervisor on site can be completed in time for the internship to begin in week 1.
+Our internship instructor, M. Floyd, needs to have initial conversations with students the term prior to signing up for the credits so that all the paperwork with the supervisor on site can be completed in time for the internship to begin in week 1.